 After enjoying it for a family dinner, it's almost always guaranteed that you'll have leftover meatloaf.
 With a good meatloaf recipe, you can also purposely make more than needed and easily get two meals out of one.
 It's a great way to stretch your grocery budget.

-Leftover meatloaf doesn't have to be boring!
-From spaghetti to quiche and grilled sandwiches to tacos, a good meatloaf recipe is surprisingly versatile.
-These recipes will offer plenty of inspiration and help you create an easy meal everyone is sure to love.
+Leftover meatloaf doesn't have to be boring.
+It's surprisingly versatile and you can use that extra meatloaf for anything from spaghetti to quiche and grilled sandwiches to tacos.
+These recipes will offer plenty of inspiration and help you create an easy meal that everyone is sure to love.

 Leftover meals are all about using up whatever you have in the kitchen, reducing food waste, and saving money.
 Few recipes are more resourceful than a delicious shepherd's pie.
 Toss in some leftover potatoes, explore the crisper for veggies, and season it to your heart's content.
 The possibilities are endless and it's really hard to go wrong with this one!

-This mac and cheese dish is intended to be meat-free, but it's a delicious use for meatloaf.
+This mac and cheese dish is intended to be meat-free, but it's a delicious venue for meatloaf.
 No matter how much you have, simply crumble it up and mix it into the baking dish.
-Switch from chicken to beef broth and you've just turned a side into a next-day main dish that's fantastic with homemade bread.
+Switch from chicken to beef broth and you've just turned a side dish into a next-day main that's fantastic with homemade bread.

 When you have just a little meatloaf leftover, turn it into a quick and delicious appetizer, light lunch, or snack.
 A recipe like this balsamic and basil bruschetta is a simple way to do just that.
 The sliced baguettes are topped with all sorts of fresh ingredients, including tomatoes, garlic, basil, and parsley.
 Add a small slice of meatloaf under all of that and a delicious bite is ready to enjoy.